Security

 HTTPS (SSL / TLS)

 From an architectural point of view it is recommended to support the off-loading of SSL certificates to a separate reverse proxy.
-Nginx works perfectly fine with RDepot and below an example configuration is given:
+Nginx works perfectly fine with RDepot and below an example configuration is given, using our demo Docker Compose deployment:

 server {